 Deb went on to complete a PhD and postdoctoral fellowship in Neuroscience at London’s University of Western Ontario.
 In 1996, she accepted a faculty position in Psychology at the University of Regina.
 Three years later, she moved to the University of Saskatchewan as Associate Professor of Psychology.

-By that time, Deb’s focus was on studying how the human brain understands spatial relationships.
+By that time, her focus was on studying how the human brain understands spatial relationships.
 For example, “How do you know where north is?
 Can you point to your house?
-How do you know how to get to your house?” explains Deb.
+How do you know how to get to your house?” she explains.

-In particular, Deb wanted to examine the sex differences in understanding space.
-Most of the literature indicated that men were better than woman at navigating.
-“I thought that was really interesting, but it didn’t jive with my experience because I was never lost,” says Deb.
+In particular, she wanted to examine the sex differences in understanding space.
+Most of the literature indicated that men were better than women at navigating.
+“I thought that was really interesting, but it didn’t jive with my experience because I was never lost,” she says.
 “I know where I am.”

 Taking the wheel

-“Men weren’t attending to the landmarks,” says Deb.
+“Men weren’t attending to the landmarks,” she says.
 “We’d tell them to turn left at the purple door, and we’d have to haul them back after they went right through the doors.”